 Logistic Regression Model More Accurate at Predicting the fate of a shot

-To predict if Kobe’s next shot will go into the basket, two kinds of classification models were chosen for comparison: logistic regression model and linear discriminant analysis model.
-To compare how these two models perform we first generated a train data set (80%) and test dataset (20%) based on the whole dataset containing 25697 observations.
+To predict if Kobe’s next shot will go into the basket, two kinds of classification models were chosen for comparison: a logistic regression model and a linear discriminant analysis model.
+To compare how these two models perform, we first generated a train data set (80%) and test dataset (20%) based on the whole dataset containing 25697 observations.
 For logistic regression, we first identified 11 statistically significant predictor variables based on the training dataset: action_type, attendance, arena_temp.
 These variables were found using Proc Logistic procedure with stepwise selection method.
 Forward selection method yielded the same set of significant variables.
 For LDA modeling, we only kept the quantitative variables in the modeling (SAS Proc Discrim) due to the requirement from the LDA model assumptions.
 These quantitative variables are: shot_distance, … The regression parameter estimates were then derived for each model and further were applied to the test dataset.
 We obtained the mis-classification rate, sensitivity, specificity and for each case with test dataset.
 To obtain the AUC (Area Under the Receiver Operating Characteristic (ROC) Curve), we used the R package , “MLmetrics”, which calculates the AUC based on the ROC between true positive rate and false positive rate.
 To access the model fit, we also calculate the log loss function, which is defined as the following,